Supporting Families at Work

 Paid leave, such as parental leave (for birth, adoption, or foster placement), sick leave, and family/medical leave also has positive effects on families.

-Recent bills have been signed into federal law in support of pregnant and breastfeeding parents.
+Recent bills have been signed into federal law in support of those who are pregnant and breastfeeding.
 These include the:

 • PUMP for Nursing Mothers Act expands the legal right to receive pumping breaks and private space to nearly 9 million more workers, including teachers, registered nurses, farmworkers, and many others.

-• Pregnant Workers Fairness Act gives pregnant and postpartum workers, including breastfeeding employees, a national right to reasonable workplace accommodations, including lactation accommodations.
+• Pregnant Workers Fairness Act gives pregnant and postpartum workers, including breastfeeding employees, a national right to reasonable supports in the workplace.

 Read More